GiacomoFerro/information-systems-analysis/README.md

 # information-systems-analysis

-Information systems analysis tasks (2018-19).
+Tasks for the Information systems analysis course (2018-19).
 University of Verona.

 Read the report.pdf in order to have an explanation.